How to Play Right-Hand and Artificial Harmonics on Classical Guitar

 Artificial Harmonics on the Classical Guitar

-Using the right-hand harmonic technique, our left hand is free to do other things (such as hold down frets).
+Using the right-hand harmonic technique, our left hand is free to do other things (such as hold-down fretted notes).

-Likewise, we can play a harmonic 12 frets above any fret, provided we hold down the string at that fret.
+Likewise, we can play a harmonic 12 frets above any fretted note (exactly one octave higher), provided we hold down the string at that fret.
 We call this an “artificial harmonic”.

 For example, the left hand can hold down the first fret.
 Then, the right hand can play a harmonic 12 frets up from there, at the 13th fret.